 Measuring your mower blades width

-The width of a lawn mower blade is usually not relevant to the fitment of the blade but we wanted to make sure you knew where to measure if this is applicable to your mower.
+The width of a lawn mower blade is usually not relevant to the fitment of the blade but we wanted to make sure you know how to measure if this is applicable to your mower.

 To accurately measure the width, make sure you are measuring straight across and measuring at the widest section of your blade.